tophatmonocle/scripts-to-rule-them-all/README.md

 If your scripts are normalized by name across all of your projects, your contributors only need to know the pattern, not a deep knowledge of the application.
-This means they can jump into a project and make contributions without first learning how to bootstrap the project or how to get its tests to run.
+This means they can jump into a project and make contributions without first learning how to install-dependencies the project or how to get its tests to run.

-The intricacies of things like test commands and bootstrapping can be managed by maintainers, who have a rich understanding of the project's domain.
+The intricacies of things like test commands and install-dependenciesping can be managed by maintainers, who have a rich understanding of the project's domain.
 Individual contributors need only to know the patterns and can simply run the commands and get what they expect.